BabuinoControllers/IOTBox_StarterKit/md/ACCESS_POLICY.md

 ## Access Policy
 An user can be associated with a default access policy and/or with a PolicyLink list.
 Purpose of policy is to define if and when an user is allowed to open a door.

-Another important difference between super administrators and other roles is that super administrator can always triger a door despite default policy and policy link list.

 [Here find more about how configure access policy to users](md/ACCESS_POLICY.md)

 ## Remote Authentication Object